 Former Nugget player and Coach, Mark Randall currently serves as a Community Ambassador for the Nuggets organization and has held this role since 2003.
-He oversees the Ambassador program which includes former Denver Nugget players Ervin Johnson, Walter Davis and Anthony Carter.
-In this role, Randall is responsible for working with children to promote sportsmanship, teamwork and basketball.
+He oversees the Ambassador program which includes former Denver Nugget players Ervin Johnson, Walter Davis, and Anthony Carter.
+In this role, Randall is responsible for working with children to promote sportsmanship, teamwork, and basketball.
 Included in his job responsibilities are public speaking, support of philanthropic organizations/causes and on occasion, serves as emcee at charitable functions throughout the state.
 You will also find Mark on the microphone for in-game promotions at all Nuggets home games.

-Following his retirement in 1999, he served as college scout with the Nuggets for 2 ½ years before becoming an Assistant/ Player Development Coach under Jeff Bzdelik for the ‘02-’03 season.
+Following his retirement in 1999, he served as a college scout with the Nuggets for 2 ½ years before becoming an Assistant/ Player Development Coach under Jeff Bzdelik for the ‘02-’03 season.

 Randall played in the NBA from 1991-95.
 He was drafted by the Chicago Bulls in the first round (No. 26 overall) of the 1991 NBA Draft.
-From 1991-93, he played for Chicago, Minnesota and Detroit.
+From 1991-93, he played for Chicago, Minnesota, and Detroit.
 In 1993, he joined the Nuggets after being called up from the CBA’s Rapid City Thrillers.
-He was released by the Nuggets prior to the ’94-95 season, but rejoined them once again from the CBA’s Thrillers midway through the season.
+He was released by the Nuggets prior to the ’94-95 season but rejoined them once again from the CBA’s Thrillers midway through the season.
 That year, he played in two postseason games as the eighth-seeded Nuggets upset Seattle in the first round and took Utah to seven games in the second round.
 He played in the CBA in ’96-97 and made the Nuggets roster following the lockout in 1999, but was waived two weeks into the start of the abbreviated season.
-For his NBA career, Randall averaged 2.6 ppg and 1.3 rpg.
+For his NBA career, Randall averaged 2.6 ppg and 1.3 RPG.